ammarlakho/planet-wars-rts/README.md

 # Planet Wars RTS

 ## note: currently in early access:

+The code is in early access, but the interfaces are intended to be stable both for the fully observable and partially observable versions of the game.

+To run headless games use the examples in the `games.planetwars.runners` package.

+To run games with a GUI, use the `games.planetwars.view.RunVisualGame` class.

-the code works for a fully observable version: download and start developing your agents, but the following features are still under development:
+The following features are still under development:

-* agent interfaces (will undergo some minor changes)
-* partially observability
 * containerised version (PodMan or Docker)
-* some extra game features
+* some extra game features (TBA)
 * Python sample

+## Introduction

 This repo contains the code and instructions for a series of Planet Wars Real-Time Strategy (RTS) games.